LetsEatLabs/Thyme/README.md

         Use the Kagi Universal Summarizer API.
 Pass the URL to summarize after -a.
   -l    List all available prompts (-p) and their descriptions.
 Will exit.
   -model string
-        The model to use for the GPT request [chatgpt, gpt4].
-Default is chatgpt (default "chatgpt") -p string
+        The model to use for the GPT request if you wish to not use the default -p string
         The prompt to use for the GPT request: thyme -p active_voice my_blog_post.txt -quiet